 The fire is lit every evening, the house always filled with candlelight, we snuggle in our cosiest clothes, walks outside are fresh and invigorating, not to mention all the best food and holidays come out to play!
 Harvest Festival, All Hallow’s Eve, Bonfire Night, (then my birthday), and onwards to the delicious swing of Christmastime.
 People and families are together more than ever, and you know that is truly my favourite thing.

-I’d like to share my Mum’s Apple Crumble Cake recipe with you today.
-I posted it last week on my Instagram feed, and the comments and messages went nuts asking if I could share it.
-Winnie has happily obliged and given me permission to pass it on to you gorgeous lot.
+I’d like to share my Mum’s Apple Crumble Cake recipe with you today, which she has kindly given me permission to share with you gorgeous lot.
 (It’s good manners to ask first, of course).

 How to make Apple Crumble Cake